filecoin-project/lotus-docs/content/en/storage-providers/operate/manage-storage-deals.md

 ---
 title: "Manage storage deals"
-description: "This guide describes the different workflows and options that Lotus miners can use to manage storage deals."
+description: "This guide describes the different workflows and options that Lotus storage providers can use to manage storage deals."
-lead: "This guide describes the different workflows and options that Lotus miners can use to manage storage deals."
+lead: "This guide describes the different workflows and options that Lotus storage providers can use to manage storage deals."
 draft: false
 menu:
     storage-providers: